 Geographic Connection to Pennsylvania: University Park, Centre County

-Constance Levy received the 1996 Lee Bennett Hopkins Award from PSU?s College of Education.
+Constance Levy received the 2003 Lee Bennett Hopkins Award of the Pennsylvania Center for the Book.

 Awards: Public Poetry Project

 Constance Levy was born in St. Louis, Missouri on May 8, 1931.
-She is well-known for her children’s books of poetry such as A Crack in the Clouds and Other Poems (1998) and The Story of Red Rubber Ball (2004).
+She is well-known for her children's books of poetry such as A Crack in the Clouds and Other Poems (1998) and The Story of Red Rubber Ball (2004).
 Her books have received numerous awards.
-Splash!: Poems of Our Watery World (2002) won the 2003 Lee Bennett Hopkins Award at the Pennsylvania State University.
-Levy has worked as an elementary school teacher, children’s poet, and an instructor of children’s literature.
+Splash!: Poems of Our Watery World (2002) won the 2003 Lee Bennett Hopkins Award of the Pennsylvania Center for the Book.
+Levy has worked as an elementary school teacher, children's poet, and an instructor of children's literature.

 Constance Levy was born on May 8, 1931, and raised in St. Louis, Missouri, by her parents, Samuel and Esther Kling, a clothing store businessman and a homemaker.
 In an interview, she fondly recalled her childhood years, filled with writing poetry, and considered herself to be observant, nature-oriented, and an "outdoors" kind of child.
 After graduating from Washington University in St. Louis (BA, 1952), she knew that she was ultimately going to become a teacher; she would be surrounded by children and encourage them to expand their minds through poetry.
 In 1953, she married Monroe D. Levy, a physicist and retired president of a manufacturing company.
 Together, Constance and Monroe had five children who, collectively, gave them 13 grandchildren.